redis/redis-om-python/docs/fastapi_integration.md

 ### Every Redis OM Model is also a Pydantic model

-Every Redis OM model is also a Pydantic model, so you can define a model and then pass the model class into any location that FastAPI expects a Pydantic model.
+Every Redis OM model is also a Pydantic model, so you can define a model and then use the model class anywhere that FastAPI expects a Pydantic model.

 This means a couple of things: